philhteoma/hsBattlegroundsSimulator/README.md

-This project is intended to simulate battles in Hearthstone Battlegrounds, primarily for the purpose pf working out exactly how unlucky you were when you lost to that board.
+This project is intended to simulate battles in Hearthstone Battlegrounds, primarily for the purpose of working out exactly how unlucky you were when you lost to that board.

 This is not intended to be a fully accurate remaking of the Hearthstone engine - such a project would take planning time to ensure everything worked properly.
-Rather, this just needs to work well enough, which being too much of a hassle to update.
+Rather, this just needs to work well enough, without being too much of a hassle to update.

 Currently, there is only a very basic command line interface.
 In the future, this will be scaled up to either a web interface, or something else graphical.